alihakankurt/Lie/README.md

 # Lie

-Lie is a simple, lightweight, and easy-to-use terminal-based text editor written in C.
+Lie is a simple, lightweight, and easy-to-use terminal-based text editor written in C. It is designed to be a minimalistic text editor with basic features with a good design.

-It is currently in early stages of development and is not yet ready for use.

 ## Features

 - Text viewing with scroll support
-- Status bar with error messages
+- Status bar with information and error messages
 - View and edit mode
 - Save and load files
+- Prompt requests

 ## Building